LiJackieS/Registration-login-Page/README.md

 <h2>Description</h2>
 Project consists of a header file, and several cpp files.
 There is also a text file where the users login info is stored and called upon when that user attempts to login.
+The program also ensures that the users password is secure and won't allow the user to create an account unless the password contains at least 6 characters, one integer, and one upper case character.
 <br />